lodsb/TreeQuencer/README.md

 which can be found here: http://nime2014.org/proceedings/papers/498_paper.pdf

 The TreeQuencer project itself consists of three prototypes that offer slightly different sequencing, you can select the respective prototype in Settings.txt , check the publication for further details about their differences.
+It is originally a tabletop application but the framework also allows use with mouse input apart from TUIO and native win7 touch.

 Dependencies:
 - reakt: https://github.com/lodsb/reakt